“Parties must follow the literal contract and also ‘good faith and fair dealing.'”

 Real Estate Purchase Lawsuits

 The COVID crisis has accelerated real estate purchase disputes.
 Buyers are backing out in the middle of the transaction.
 Sellers are backing out.
 I have a current case where the seller backed out after the buyer’s loan had funded.
-The seller refused to leave even though their furniture was being delivered!
-It is amazing how stress affects people.
+The seller refused to leave even though the buyers’ furniture was being delivered!
+Stress makes people act erratically and these are stressful times.

 During the contingency period, a buyer could back out of the deal in a manner consistent with the purchase agreement.
-They are guided by the literal contract and also “good faith and fair dealing.”
+Parties must follow the literal contract and also “good faith and fair dealing.”

 But after the contingencies are released (under CAR not automatically), the contract becomes truly executory.
 That means both parties have an obligation to complete the terms of the contract…sale for money.
 Seller must sell.
 Buyer must buy.

-Nevertheless, if either party breaches at any time during the sale process, the parties are generally obligated to first mediate and then arbitrate.
+Nevertheless, if either party breaches at any time during the sale process, the parties are generally obligated to first mediate and then arbitrate under the current terms of the CAR RPA.
 Generally, if you refuse to mediate, you may lose your right to attorney’s fees as a prevailing party.
 If you head to superior court first, then you may lose your right to arbitrate.
 Many attorneys will tell you that they would prefer superior court to arbitration, mainly because arbitrators are not obligated to follow the law and their decisions are not generally appealable.